 At Northpoint Nebraska, we provide Omaha and the surrounding area with professional addiction and behavioral health treatment.
 We offer drug and alcohol detox and inpatient rehab with support for any co-occurring mental health disorders, such as depression, anxiety, or PTSD.

-If you struggle with addiction and/or mental health symptoms, consider seeking out cognitive-behavioral therapy at Northpoint Nebraska.
+If you struggle with addiction and/or mental health symptoms, consider seeking cognitive-behavioral therapy at Northpoint Nebraska.
 You may be surprised at how much it can help.
-Call today at 402.698.3475.
+Call today at 402.698.3475 or reach out online.